severalnines/docs/user-guide/mysql/nodes.rst

 * **Reboot Host**
 	- Initiates a system reboot on this host.

+* **Resync Node**
+	- Removes all files in the datadir and forces a full resync (SST) of the node.
+This is necessary sometimes if the galera node is trying Node Recovery multiple times and there is e.g., a filesystem issue.
+Wait for its completion before starting another node with Initial Start.

 * **Bootstrap Cluster**
 	- Launches the bootstrap cluster window.
-Similar to *ClusterControl > Actions > Bootstrap Cluster*.
+Similar to *ClusterControl > Cluster Actions > Bootstrap Cluster*.
 ClusterControl will stop all running nodes before bootstrapping the cluster from the selected Galera node.

 * **Rebuild Replication Slave**
 	- Rebuilds replication slave on this node from another master.
 This is only relevant if you have setup a replication slave for the cluster and you want to resync the data.
 It uses Percona Xtrabackup to stage the replication data.